“For whether you eat or drink, or whatever you do, do it all for the glory of God.” I Corinthians 10:31

 SHOWSTOPPERS (4th – 6th Graders) – This is a competition show choir that requires an audition for membership.
 The SHOWSTOPPERS are a highly dedicated troupe of students who perform all over the community as a ministry of MICS.
 They also regularly receive Superior ratings and top honors for their participation in various contests.
-Most recently they were awarded First Place/Superior in the Show Choir Category and the overall Grand Champion Choral Award for their participation at the Music USA Festival at Universal Studios in 2016.
+Most recently they were awarded First Place/Superior in the Show Choir Category and the overall Grand Champion Choral Award for their participation at the Music USA Festival at Universal Studios in 2018.
 They also received the 2016 Grand Marshall/Judges Choice Award for their performance at the Merritt Island Holiday Parade.
-The 6th grade Showstoppers competed for the first time in the 2016-2017 Junior Thespian Festival and earned seven Superior and two Best of Show distinctions, which made them eligible to compete at the State level.
+The 6th grade Showstoppers competed for the first time in the 2016-2017 District Junior Thespian Festival and earned seven Superior and two Best of Show distinctions.
+Each group went on to score all Superior awards at the State level competition in Orlando.

 Secondary Visual Arts Program

 Students at the middle school level may continue in their study of art by taking it as an elective.
 This course continues to build on the elements of art, but through design-based assignments using a variety of mediums.
 The middle school art curriculum also incorporates art appreciation.

 Students at the middle school level may continue in their study of art by taking it as an elective.
 The course continues to build on the elements of art, but through design-based assignments using a variety of mediums.
 The middle school art curriculum also incorporates art appreciation.